MarcusSkynet/htb_starting_point/README.md

 # htb_starting_point
-I have created this repository for my walkthroughs of htb starting point machines.
+I have created this repository for my walkthroughs for htb starting point machines.